rooshimadethis/fix-ur-shit-ember/README.md

     *   **Modern Aesthetics:** Beautiful gradients and glassmorphism UI.
     *   **Paper Texture:** Subtle texture overlay for a unique, organic feel.
     *   **Visual Feedback:** Dynamic color changes based on heating state (Orange for heating, Blue for cooling/off).

+## Disclaimer

+This software is provided "as is", without warranty of any kind, express or implied.
+Use this application at your own risk.
+The developers of this project are not affiliated with Ember® or any of its subsidiaries.
+This application interacts with hardware (Ember Mug) using reverse-engineered protocols; the user assumes all responsibility for any potential damage to their device, mug, or voiding of warranties.